 All meals and snacks are designed to offer healthy, organic, and local ingredients, with European taste, yet in a very easy-to- plan way.
 Dinner is usually served in a quiet, candle lit dinning room.
 For almost 30 years we have hosted many Twin Cities companies and organizations’ retreats.

 Day meetings can range up to 100 guests, with overnight accommodations for 7 (single occupancy) to 10 guests (double occupancy).
 Rates are per person and vary according to the size of the group and seasonally.
 Please, call our main line to set a time for a tour or to receive a quote.Extra overnight accommodations available at short distance from the Lodge.

 Rental Only – with no food or beverage service

 Rate valid only for open dates with 2 month notice

 You may rent the Lodge for your exclusive use for a two-night stay, with no food or beverage service included

 Friday-Saturday : $ 3,500.*

 No food service included.
 Restrictions apply.

-*This option is valid for up to 20 guests events, and it is not valid for subleasing to external caterer, combined with vouchers or discounts. $1,000 Damage deposit and contract required.
+*This option is valid for up to 20 guests events, and it is not valid for subleasing to external caterer, combined with vouchers or discounts.
+Damage deposit to be determined and contract required.

 **This offer does not apply to weddings or other large events.